yhat/ggpy/docs/contributing.rst

 Imports
 -------

-The first thing you probably noticed is the imports.
+The first thing you probably noticed were the imports.
 First, we imported `pyplot` as `plt` since this is the regular convention. `ggplot` uses `pyplot` for (nearly) all plots (as opposed to axes).
 This makes things simple and keeps the geoms focused only on doing 1 thing.